Chygos/UniTartu_Intro_to_DS_Project/README.md

 - Forcast electricity consumption for the next 7 days

 ## Data
 To accomplish this, we will use a historical dataset containing a household's hourly electricity consumption used between Sept 1st, 2021 to 24th August, 2022.
 A holdout test set is kept to be used for forecasting.
-The historical data contains over 8,000 hourly electricity consumption, with over 2000 hourly consumption as test set [[link]](https://www.kaggle.com/competitions/predict-electricity-consumption/data).
+The historical data contains 8,592 hourly electricity consumption, with 168 hourly consumption as test set [[link]](https://www.kaggle.com/competitions/predict-electricity-consumption/data).

 ### Variables